kaboc/flutter_custom_text/README.md

 ```

 `LinkMatcher` used together with `SelectiveDefinition` is handy not only for making a text link
-but also for just decorating the bracketed strings (but not showing the bracket symbols).
+but also for just decorating the bracketed strings (without showing the bracket symbols).

 ```dart
 // "def" and "jkl" are displayed in red.